 Gift cards will no longer be offered as an incentive for research study participants.

 Teams may offer human subject payment to participants in an online survey, cash or add funds to University Terrapin Express account (a pre-paid debit account that can be used at participating locations on campus).
-The team financial liaison must contact the Gemstone Assistant Director for Operations in advance to discuss options.
-Unless the survey is being conducted by Mechanical Turk, which would be paid with Gemstone’s P-card, the Assistant Director for Operations will submit a Special Use Memorandum of Understanding (MOU) to Working Fund, a designated custodian who is an employee of the University of Maryland College Park.
+The team financial liaison must contact the Operations Specialist in advance to discuss options.
+Unless the survey is being conducted by Mechanical Turk, which would be paid with Gemstone’s P-card, the Operations Specialist will submit a Special Use Memorandum of Understanding (MOU) to Working Fund, a designated custodian who is an employee of the University of Maryland College Park.
 Along with the Special Use MOU, the approved IRB and budget must be submitted to the Working Fund, once request for funds is approved, a check for the specified amount will be issued to the custodian.
 It is the custodian responsibility to ensure the Human Subject Participant and Disbursement Log is completed and signed by participants who receive payment.
 Original signatures are required.
 Payment should not be mailed to participants.

 Payments issued in the amount of $100.00 or more will require the Human Subject Participant to provide Social Security Numbers.
 The completed incentive form with original signatures will be submitted to Working Fund by the due date specified on the Special Use MOU.
 Regardless of selected option, all participants must fill out the Acknowledgement of Receipt form and the team’s financial liaison should submit all forms upon completion of research study.